kohsuke/confluence-static-cache/README.md

 Confluence Static Cache Generator
 =================================

-I'm not sure about your Confluence, but [my Confluence](http://wiki.jenkins-ci.org/) is dog slow.
-Page rendering regularly takes a second or two, or even worse.
+I'm not sure about your Confluence, but [my Confluence](http://wiki.jenkins-ci.org/) was dog slow.
+Page rendering regularly took a second or two, or even worse.
 That's why I wrote this plugin.

 This Confluence plugin generates static HTML files out of your Wiki pages.
 It happens every time when someone updates a page, post a comment, add a label &mdash; anything that can affect